What we'll cover:

 And these adjustments don’t have to be big, dramatic cuts, nor do you have to take on a minimalist lifestyle (unless you want to).
 Remember, even small changes in your spending habits could make a big difference in your savings over time.

-Using credit responsibly is another important consideration in your journey towards financial wellness.
-While credit cards can be convenient, they can also cause a lot of headaches if you don’t pay your statement balances off in full and on time each month.
+Using credit responsibly is another important consideration in your journey toward financial wellness.
+While credit cards can be convenient, they can also cause a lot of stress if you don’t pay your statement balances off in full and on time each month.

-Debt from high-interest credit cards can impact your ability to build up your savings.
-The more you have to put towards debt or interest payments each month, the less you’re able to put towards your other financial goals.
+Debt from high-interest credit cards can impact your ability to build your savings.
+The more you have to put toward debt or interest payments each month, the less you’re able to put toward your other financial goals.

-Let’s talk about investing as an example.
+Let’s take investing as an example.
 Investing is an important component of personal finance, but to start investing (and do so with confidence), you have to first understand what you’re getting into.

-For example, you may want to look into the different advantages and disadvantages to investing in things like stocks, ETFs and bonds.
+For example, you may want to look into the different advantages and disadvantages to investing in things like stocks, ETFs, and bonds.
 What are the potential rewards and risks?
 And what are the different roles they could play in your portfolio?
-Consider speaking with a financial advisor who can help you understand your options and how they may fit into your portfolio.

 You’ll face a number of choices, too, when it comes to your savings.
-You may want to know the difference between putting your money into a high-yield savings account or a certificate of deposit account.
+You may want to know the difference between putting your money into a high-yield savings account or a certificate of deposit account, as well as how they could work together to help bring you one step closer to your goals.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!